wurthless-elektroniks/RGH1.3/readme.md

 This depends on your board and method:

+### Two-wire POST methods

+The two-wire POST methods are the oldest and probably the fastest.
+The code relies entirely on monitoring boot progress via the POST pins, and as such they require two POST diodes and occasionally some bodges.

 - [EXT+3 for Xenon/Elpis](install_ext3_xenon.md)
 - [RGH1.3 for Falcon/Jasper, chkstop method](install_rgh13_zfj_chkstop.md) (optimal balance between jank and functional)
 - [RGH1.3 for Falcon/Jasper, extpwr method](install_rgh13_zfj_extpwr.md) (cleaner, but more annoying)
 - [RGH1.3 for Falcon/Jasper, tiltswitch method](install_rgh13_zfj_tiltsw.md) (jankier, but easier)

+### Zero-wire POST method

+The zero-wire POST method was created for people who are converting their consoles from RGH1.3 or EXT_CLK but don't want to bust out the soldering iron to add more wires (although you probably should anyway in case of a bad flash).
+It relies entirely on CPU to SMC communication to track boot progress, so it is a bit slower than the two-wire or one-wire POST methods.

+Wiring is exactly the same as RGH1.2 and EXT_CLK so it will not be repeated here.

+### One-wire POST method

+In progress, to be documented when it's done.

 ## Flashing XeLL